averykhoo/vibe-player-v3/REFACTOR_PLAN.md

 ## **Chapter 7: UI Element Contract**

-This section defines mandatory `data-testid` attributes for all interactive or dynamically updated elements to ensure stable E2E testing with Playwright.
+In accordance with **Principle 3 (Stable Selectors for E2E Testing)**, this chapter defines the mandatory `data-testid` attributes that serve as a stable contract between the application's UI and the automated test suite.
+These IDs are the single source of truth for locating elements in Playwright tests.
+All interactive or dynamically updated elements relevant to a user flow must be included here.

 | Component Group        | Svelte Component (File)      | Test ID                     | Description                                    |
 |:-----------------------|:-----------------------------|:----------------------------|:-----------------------------------------------|